Turmeric and Curcumin Supplements and Spices Review

 Muscle Soreness and Recovery After Exercise:

 Several studies have evaluated formulations of curcumin on muscle function, recovery, and soreness after exercise.
 Although some studies report a benefit, others have not and the usefulness of curcumin in muscle recovery and soreness remains questionable.
+At best, if taken for a few days before intense exercise, curcumin may slightly reduce resulting inflammation and, if begun after exercise, it may reduce muscle damage and soreness.

 Another small, placebo-controlled study in young healthy men found that 2,500 mg of curcumin taken twice daily (a total daily dose of 5,000 mg providing roughly an equivalent amount of curcuminoids) 2 days prior to, and 3 days after, intense leg exercise moderately reduced leg pain during subsequent exercise (24 and 48 hours later), indicating a reduction in delayed onset muscle soreness (DOMS).
 Effects on biochemical markers of inflammation, however, were inconclusive (Nicol, Eur J Appl Physiol 2015).
-A small study among healthy young men and women given 200 mg of curcuminoids (from 1 gram of CurcuWIN) daily for two months showed significantly reduced thigh muscle soreness 24 hours after muscle damaging exercise compared to placebo; however, there were no significant reduction in soreness one hour after exercise, nor after 2 and 3 days after exercise, compared to placebo.
-The curcuminoids also reduced a marker of muscle damage two days after the exercise, but did not reduce other markers of inflammation, compared to placebo.
+A small study among healthy young men and women given 200 mg of curcuminoids (from 1 gram of CurcuWIN) daily for two months showed significantly reduced thigh muscle soreness 24 hours after muscle damaging exercise compared to placebo; however, there was no significant reduction in soreness one hour after exercise, nor 2 and 3 days after exercise, compared to placebo.
+The curcuminoids reduced a marker of muscle damage (creatine kinase) two days after the exercise, but did not reduce other markers of inflammation, compared to placebo.
 A lower dose (50 mg of curcuminoids from 250 mg CurcuWIN) reduced muscle damage, but did not significantly decrease soreness (Jager, FASB J 2017).

 Studies which failed to show a benefit include one in which a daily dose of 400 mg of a curcumin formula containing 80 mg curcumin plus fats to enhance absorption (Longvida® Optimized Curcumin) was given to healthy young men and women for two days before and four days after leg press exercises (designed to induce muscle damage).
 The curcumin did not reduce muscle soreness compared to placebo, but it did result in somewhat smaller increases in biological markers of inflammation (McFarlin, BBA Clinical 2016).
 A more recent, placebo-controlled study in France gave athletes 6,000 mg of curcumin plus 60 mg of the bioavailability enhancer piperine daily (divided into 3 doses) for two days before and after exercise-induced muscle damage.
 The curcumin did not limit muscle damage or soreness and only limited loss of power in one of several exercises (sprinting) (Delecroix, J Sports Sci Med 2017).